Skip to main content

 Yes, subject to classification, packing compliance, documentation requirements and airline approval.
 Each dangerous goods shipment must be reviewed before booking.

 Potentially, yes.
-Lithium battery shipments may be accepted depending on the battery type, UN classification, packing method, state of charge where relevant and airline policy.
+Battery-related shipments may be accepted depending on the classification, packing method, state of charge where relevant and airline policy.

 What information do you need to assess a dangerous goods shipment?